SabahatAslam/ApexcifyTechnologys_Task2_Monthly_Sales_Analysis/README.md

 ### 📝Customized Dataset

 The dataset contains **12 rows and 2 columns**.
-To simulate real-world scenarios, **seasonal peaks and dips** were intentionally added (e.g., peak holiday sean and post holiday dip).
+To simulate real-world scenarios, **seasonal peaks and dips** were intentionally added (e.g., peak holiday season and post holiday dip).
 This helps in learning seasonal fluctuations or marketing/promotion impacts for business-oriented data analysis.

 ---